-There are also restrooms and changing rooms available if you need to freshen up before the ceremony or for changing into your bathing suits afterwards.
+There are also restrooms and changing rooms available if you need to freshen up before the ceremony or for change into your bathing suits afterward.

 Sunset is another lovely time of day at Magens.
 Most people have left the beach and the temperature has cooled.